ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/03-Building a foundation/04-Nodes.md

 ```

-With this in place, let's explore the schema a bit and explore how this changed the execution behavior.
+With that **HotChocolate** knows how to resolve a `Node` of type `Asset`.
+Let's explore the schema a bit and explore how this changed the execution behavior.

 ```bash
 dotnet run